Place4you/todo-list-using-React/README.md

 ## Technologies Used

 - React: The core library used for building the user interface and managing state.
-- HTML/CSS: Used for structuring the app and styling the components.
+- HTML/TailWind: Used for structuring the app and styling the components.
 - JavaScript: Used for logic and event handling.
-- [React Icons](https://react-icons.github.io/react-icons/): Used to incorporate icons for a better user experience.

 ## Getting Started